ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## ACE Groupcomm Errors {#iana-ace-groupcomm-errors}

-IANA is asked to register the following entries in the "ACE Groupcomm Errors" registry defined in {{Section 11.12 of RFC9594}}.
+IANA is asked to register the following entries in the "ACE Groupcomm Errors" registry {{ACE.Groupcomm.Errors}} within the "Authentication and Authorization for Constrained Environments (ACE)" registry group.

 * Entry \#1
   * Value: 7 (suggested)